Modell Pure, 2 mg+0.035 mg 21 pcs

 – hypersensitivity reactions

-– poor tolerance of contact lenses
+– poor tolerance to contact lenses

 – weight loss